 #ChaseCuriosity on Twitter

-I am currently reading Mobile Learning Mindset: The Coaches Guide to Implementation by Carl Hooker.
+I recently read Mobile Learning Mindset: The Coaches Guide to Implementation by Carl Hooker.
 His ideas about what NOT to do in a 1:1 implementation resonated very true.
 I would like to see issues address when our district updates it Technology Plan this year.

 I recently read the book Shift This by Joy Kirr.
 Many great take aways from this book.
 Ones I have focused on recently in my classes have been the EdCafe idea, and her thoughts about creating and utilizing flexible learning spaces.

 This school year (2017-2018), I am participating in the Digital Learning Leaders Program at TIES.
 The program assists Technology Integrationists become better leaders and innovators of using technology to increase teacher proficiency and student achievement.
 Please refer to the DLL Program Link on this page.
 You can check out more about the program here.

 Presented 2 BreakoutEDU Sessions at the TIES 2017 Conference in December 2017.
 Both were games that I collaborated on.

 September 19, 2017 I presented BreakoutEDU again at the Dragon Tech Summit.
 Check out my Blog Post about this exciting conference where Students presented to other students at a school-wide tech conference.